-In terms of care, I find them relatively easy.
-However, they’re very slow growing and require consistent care over a long period of time—meaning you can’t forget to water them for a week or two.
+In terms of care, I find them relatively easy to grow.
+However, they’re extremely slow and require consistent care over a long period of time to look their best.
+That means you can’t forget to water them for a few weeks at a time (or they start to drop leaves or die off entirely).
 If you’ve ever grown Paphiopedilum slipper orchids, you’ll understand the patience required to keep slow-growers like these.
-Growth changes are measured in months and years rather than days or weeks and sometimes you might not find them as rewarding because they mostly exist like a plastic plant, rather than flourish and size-up like a philodendron.
+Growth changes are measured in months and years rather than days or weeks and sometimes you might not find them as rewarding because they mostly exist like a plastic plant unchanged, rather than flourish and size-up like a philodendron.
 This plant is probably more ideal for people who easily adhere to a routine, are not forgetful, and can provide that weekly consistency for many years.
-Erratic conditions (especially with regards to watering cadence) will likely limit success but I’ll get into the specifics of care and culture below.
+Erratic conditions (especially with regards to watering cadence) will likely prevent success but I’ll get into the specifics of care and culture below.
 By the way, if you really like blue plants and that’s what has attracted you to the blue ferns, I also encourage you to check out Begonia pavonina.

 Photo of my Blue Oil Fern (Microsorum steerei)